Turkey Election '23

 Kemal Kılıçdaroğlu

-Leader of CHP and main opposition candidate.
+Leader of CHP, main opposition candidate.

 Selahattin Demirtaş